-Subdivision, Major: Any subdivision containing 11 or more lots or 16 or more units that are connected to the public water and sewer system, or six (6) or more lots or dwelling units that are not connected to the public water and sewer system.
+Subdivision, Major: Any subdivision containing eleven (11) or more lots or sixteen (16) or more units that are connected to the public water and sewer system, or six (6) or more lots or dwelling units that are not connected to the public water and sewer system.

-Subdivision, Minor: Any subdivision containing 10 or fewer lots or 15 or fewer units that are connected to the public water and sewer system, or five (5) or fewer lots or dwelling units for lots or units that are not connected to the public water and sewer system.
+Subdivision, Minor: Any subdivision containing ten (10) or fewer lots or fifteen (15) or fewer units that are connected to the public water and sewer system, or five (5) or fewer lots or dwelling units for lots or units that are not connected to the public water and sewer system.

-Town Engineer: Any registered professional engineer hired or retained by the Town, either as staff or on a consulting basis.
+Town's Peer Review Engineer: Any registered professional engineer hired or retained by the Town, either as staff or on a consulting basis.

-Town Planner: The staff person responsible for the direction of the Planning Department, his/her designee, or other person designated by the Town Manager to be responsible for development review.
+Town Planner: The staff person responsible for the direction of the Planning Department, their designee, or other person designated by the Town Manager to be responsible for development review.

-Tract or Parcel of Land: As defined by 30-A M.R.S.A. §4401, as such may be amended from time to time.
+Tract or Parcel of Land: As defined by 30-A M.R.S. §4401, as such may be amended from time to time.